Binvention/BinventionProcessor1.0/README.md

 # BinventionProcessor1.0
  My own implimentation of a basic pipelined processor

-This is currently a work in progress and does not work.
-I have split the project into 3 different parts:
+This is currently a work in progress.
+The functionality is as follows.

+Basic Single Instruction Single Stage Processor is working fully.
+Golden Code for the Basic Processor is working fully.
+Pipelined processor is not yet complete
+Assembler is not yet complete.

 Compiler -- this will be a C++ based assembler that will take the assembly code and create a binary file for execution Golden Code -- this will be a C++ based simulator that should perform the same function as the processor in order to validate performance